 Finally, after a last tale by the fire, he said farewell and sent the visitors to a den on the little hilly island in the middle of the stream where they met a grumpy ‘woodland elf’.
 Despite his mood the elf grudgingly gave each visitor a gift I had prepared – a tiny box of ‘Woodland Wonders’ to take home with them – the matchbox had a specially designed label (by Peter Milner) and contained a miniature set of the photographs from the exhibition.
 I occasionally meet people, a dozen years on, who came to that event and tell me how magical it was, and that they still have, and treasure, their box of Woodland Wonders.

-Parts of the exhibition went on to have other lives – a year later, many of the images were displayed again at Ashton Court as part of the Forest of Avon’s Good Wood Exhibition (see the post on The Woods – transformation); some of the photographs were incorporated into a poster I designed for Swedish ‘education outdoors’ organisation; several of the larger images were displayed in a yurt as part of the ‘In Praise of Trees‘ theme at the Salisbury Festival in 2002; photographs of the ancient twin oaks were included in a show at the Winchester Gallery; twenty four of the larger photographs became the subject of research project with HP Labs (see The Wired Woods post), that led to a portable version going to a wearable computing conference in Seattle, which itself became a topic for further exploration and analysis (see Dislocating the Woods)…the Woods continue to evolve.
+Parts of the exhibition went on to have other lives – a year later, many of the images were displayed again at Ashton Court as part of the Forest of Avon’s Good Wood Exhibition (see the post on The Woods – transformation); some of the photographs were incorporated into a poster I designed for Swedish ‘education outdoors’ organisation; several of the larger images were displayed in a yurt as part of the ‘In Praise of Trees‘ strand at the Salisbury Festival in 2002; photographs of the ancient twin oaks were included in a show at the University of Southampton’s Winchester Gallery; twenty four of the larger photographs became the subject of research project with HP Labs (see The Wired Woods), that led to a portable version going to a wearable computing conference in Seattle, which itself became a topic for further exploration and analysis (see Dislocating the Woods)…the Woods continue to evolve.